rakshhh/Virtual-Learn-Api-Documentation/README.md

-        "shortDescription" : <String - Short description of the course>, "previewVideoUrl" : <String - Url of the preview video>, "previewVideoThumbnail" : <String - URL of preview video thumbnail>, "longDescription" : <String - About the course in detail>, "courseIncludes" : [
+        "shortDescription" : <String - Short description of the course>, "previewVideoUrl" : <String - Url of the preview video>, "previewVideoThumbnail" : <String - URL of preview video thumbnail>, "previewVideoDuration" : <String - Time duration of the preview video>, "longDescription" : <String - About the course in detail>, "courseIncludes" : [
             {